Healthy NUTRITION for WILD SWIMMING

 Your body constantly replenishes your glycogen stores and your nutrition and the amount of exercise you do will influence the size of your glycogen stores.

 It is absolutely vital that you don’t eat a huge meal just before you set off for a swim!
 This can result in cramping, indigestion or much worse.
 Give your body time to rest and digest any large meal before you set off.

 The following energy sources are rich in complex carbohydrates and will give you a steady and consistent supply of energy throughout the duration of your swim.
-Simple carbohydrates (think processed, sugary foods) will often result in short spikes in your energy, blood sugar and insulin levels, followed by an inevitable post meal crash.
-When you are fueling your body pre-swim then you want to avoid this as much as possible.
-Suppling your body properly with complex carbohydrates before a swim is a great way to provide yourself with energy throughout the entire duration of the activity.
+Simple carbohydrates (think processed, sugary foods) will often result in short spikes in your energy, blood sugar and insulin levels, followed by an inevitable post-meal crash.
+When you are fuelling your body pre-swim then you want to avoid this as much as possible.
+Supplying your body properly with complex carbohydrates before a swim is a great way to provide yourself with energy throughout the entire duration of the activity.

 Quality Complex Carbohydrates to Eat Before a Swim

 Add these foods into your meals for a healthy supply of long lasting energy.

 • Cous cous

 • Whole wheat Pasta